LuiseFreese/mermaid/README.md

 # Mermaid to Dataverse Converter

-A production-ready Azure App Service application that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.
+An Azure App Service application that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.

 ![Mermaid ERD to Dataverse Converter](docs/media/mermaid-converter-final.png)